-The Local Government Sustainable Energy Coalition provides a strong expert voice for its members on crucial energy policy matters.
-The Coalition’s staff closely monitors proceedings of the California Public Utilities Commission, the California Energy Commission and the California Air Resources Board, and submits formal comments on issues that matter to the Coalition’s members.
-No other group that represents local governments has a regular presence at the implementation level with all these key regulatory agencies.
-When state laws and policies are converted into specific regulations and programs, only the LGSEC is there to provide a local government perspective and identify emerging challenges.
+LGSEC provides a voice for its members on crucial energy policy.
+Staff closely monitors proceedings of the California Public Utilities Commission, the California Energy Commission and the California Air Resources Board, and submits formal comments on issues that matter to the Coalition’s members.
+Our work ensures local governments have a regular presence with key regulatory agencies.
+When state laws and policies are converted into specific regulations and programs, LGSEC is there to provide a local government perspective and identify emerging challenges.

 California’s cities and counties spend a large amount of money every year to operate buildings and provide local services.
 Through a wide range of projects and practices, they can save money, reduce their greenhouse gas emissions and free up public dollars to provide vital public services.